artemklevtsov/tome/README.md

 - [x] Tokenization
 - [x] Parts of Speech (POS) tagging
-- [] Word2Vec
+- [ ] Word2Vec

 ## Languages

 - [x] English
-- [] *please contribute...*
+- [ ] *please contribute...*

 Training a POS tagger for a new language should be trivial once we have a working tokenizer for it.
-The English tokenizer should work OK for many other languages, but it would be nice to have
+The English tokenizer should work OK but not great for many other languages.
+Open an issue if you want support for your language.